wolfSkullCave/tic-tac-toe-js/notes/plan.md

 - Write functions that allow player to add marks on specific parts of the board via DOM.
 - Add the following:
   - Clean up display.✅
-  - Allow player to enter their names.
+  - Allow player to enter their names.✅
   - Include a start/restart button.
   - Show game results at the end of the game.